Advanced Interface¶

 484 138

-Or get the center point or corner points of the element, such as top-left, bottom-right, etc. The following interfaces usually return a Point object, and you can also obtain the corresponding X and Y device screen coordinates from the Point object.
+Or obtain the center or corner points of the element, such as top-left, bottom-right, etc. The following interfaces typically return a Point object, from which you can retrieve the corresponding X and Y screen coordinates.

 >>> info = element.info()